Cruising Guide to the Rias Baixas

 Tegra (or Tecla), overlooking the Rio Miño, has been unearthed.

-We returned to the Ria de Vigo in October 2017 and explored further for another week, visiting the Cies off season, exploring Cangas and Moana, and sailing under the bridge before putting Aleria to bed in Punta Lagoa for the winter.
+We returned to the Ria de Vigo in October 2017 and explored further for another week, visiting the Cies off season, exploring Cangas and Moaña, and sailing under the bridge before putting Aleria to bed in Punta Lagoa for the winter.
 Read more here.
+We also spent two plus months in the Rias and Portugal in 2018.

 |The oyster shuckers' street in Vigo|